GLOBAL MARKETS-Stocks ascend to record on economic recovery, vaccine outlook | Business

 U.S. stocks advanced, with the Dow Industrials setting a record as it neared the 30,000 mark for the first time, after pharma company Moderna said its prospective vaccine was 94.5% effective in preventing the illness, which has crushed economies across the globe.
 Cyclical and small cap names, which generally benefit the soonest as an economy recovers from a recession, led the way higher, with energy, industrial and financial the top-performing sectors.
 The Russell 2000 index of small cap stocks gained 2.37%.

-"If you look at the move in energy, that is clearly a beneficiary from less restrictive work from home, or forced to not travel or do things," said Andrew Mies, chief investment officer at 6 Meridien in Omaha.
+"If you look at the move in energy, that is clearly a beneficiary from less restrictive work from home, or forced to not travel or do things," said Andrew Mies, chief investment officer at 6 Meridian in Wichita, Kansas.
 The announcement by Moderna followed similarly upbeat news a week ago from rival Pfizer.

 Analysts cautioned, however, that there were still some near-term headwinds facing the market, including a continued rise in coronavirus cases and uncertainty over a possible fiscal stimulus package to support the economy before any vaccine could be distributed.
 "You are definitely going to see the economy have another dip, another weak spot, and they are going to have to address that with extended unemployment because a lot of people are out of work and aren’t going to see any income coming in," said Mies.